Parenting in KFL&A

 We hope your first week with your baby went well.
 Can you believe your baby is now a week old?

 Everyone wants to meet your new bundle of joy!
-Ask family and friends to check to ensure their vaccines are up to date and to stay away if they are sick.
-Remind anyone holding your baby to wash their hands, and not to kiss your baby’s cute face.
+Consider asking family and friends to keep their vaccines up to date and to delay their visit if they are sick.
+Remind anyone holding your baby to wash their hands first, and not to kiss your baby’s cute face.

 Adult holding baby.
 Baby has hearing test sensor in ear and on forehead.